KMdsy/scoring_bias/README.md

 The primary enhancement for both datasets is the inclusion of **four distinct reference answers for each data instance**, generated to correspond to specific quality scores (e.g., Scores 1, 2, 3, and 4), allowing for a controlled study of reference answer score bias.

-### ⚠️ Important Notice: Data Availability
+### Data Availability

-**The complete, augmented FLASK and BiGGen datasets are currently undergoing a mandatory data disclosure review by the authors' employer.**
+The complete, augmented FLASK and BiGGen datasets are available upon request.
+Please email the authors to request access.

-We are committed to transparency and open science.
-The full datasets will be made publicly available in this repository immediately following the completion and approval of this review.
-We appreciate your patience and understanding.
+**A Note on Double-Blind Review:** To comply with the double-blind review policy, the authors' email addresses are temporarily omitted.
+This information will be made publicly available here as soon as the paper is accepted.

+Thank you for your understanding.

 ## 💡 Data Synthesis Pipeline